DliChloe/GitLabs/README.md

 # GitLabs
-GitLabs - Writing logs to file  adn promp (if needed)
+GitLabs - Writing logs to file and to prompt (if needed)